C2MA-workshop/c2ma-docs/README.md

 ![](./images/create-cos-ws.png)

 NOTE : No prompt appears that the storage has been successfully created.
-Return back to the Tab where you clicked "Add" and refresh the whole page in your browser
+Return back to the Tab where you clicked "Add" and refresh the whole page in your browser.
+The below screen shows **Cloud Object Storage-an **has been created

 ![login-image](./images/cos-done-ws.png)

 Enter a project name "test-<add something unique>" followed by your initials or something unique and then click "Create"

-Cancel any prompt on a Tour
+You might be asked if you wish for a Tour of Watson Studio - cancel any prompt unless you do wish to go on the Tour

 ![login-image](./images/project-test-ws.png)